-6. Find the Baby Care Center in Planet Snoopy.
+6. Find the Baby Care Center in Camp Snoopy.

 You aren't allowed to bring in food and drinks into the park, and individual sodas are pricey.
-You can buy a souvenir cup at any of the places that sell food and drinks and refill it all day long for free.
+You can buy an All Season Drink Bottle at any of the places that sell food and drinks and refill it all day long for free.
 If your family loves soda, lemonade, punch and other soft drinks, it can be a good deal.